google/xls/xls/modules/rle/rle_enc_adv.md

 - symbol counter is 2 bits wide.

 ### Process
-1. Reduce step - this process takes incoming symbols and symbol_valid and reduces them into symbol count pairs.
+1. Reduce step - this process takes incoming symbols, symbol_valid, last signal and reduces them into symbol count pairs.
+Last value is passed through, so it's omitted from the example IO.
 This step is stateless.

 Example: